TabbyML/tabby/README.md

 ### Docker

-The easiest way of getting started is using the official docker image:
+The easiest way of getting started is using the docker image:
 ```bash
 # Create data dir and grant owner to 1000 (Tabby run as uid 1000 in container)
 mkdir -p data/hf_cache && chown -R 1000 data